-Note that by this analogy we do not claim that Equation 1 has a probabilistic interpretation, nor do we claim that it computes a MAP estimate.
-The only analogy is that it optimizes a linear combination of two score components: the sum of state-based scores and the sum of transition-based scores.
-Such allows analogous optimization algorithms to apply to analogous formulas, even though they do not share analogous probabilistic interpretations.
-In particular, the Viterbi (1967) algorithm can be applied to Equation 1, without any constraint on permissible values for the scores f(b) and g(b', b).
+The above can trivially be modified to denote a MAP estimate in log space with suitable normalization by a constant factor.
+For our purposes, however, all that is relevant is that it optimizes a linear combination of two score components: the sum of state-based scores and the sum of transition-based scores.
+In particular, the Viterbi algorithm can be applied to Equation 1, without any constraint on permissible values for the scores f(b) and g(b', b).